DynamicsAndNeuralSystems/fMRI_FeaturesDisorders/README.md

 # _catch22_ for cfg.mat files

 This repository provides code that facilitates

-a) feature extraction using [_catch22_](https://github.com/chlubba/catch22) from time series stored in _cfg.mat_ files and
+a) feature extraction using [_catch22_](https://github.com/chlubba/catch22) from any time series stored in _cfg.mat_ files and

 b) subsequent statistical classification.

-The aim of analysis on the example fMRI dataset used was to classify schizophrenic vs healthy controls.
+The aim of analysis on the sample fMRI dataset used was to classify schizophrenic vs healthy controls.

 There are two Python files to be run:
 * `catch22_cfg_data.py`, which handles the catch22 analysis of _cfg.mat_ data files.
 Features extracted are stored in a _c22_roiTSx_DATASET.txt_ file.

-* `packagedCode`, which references analysis functions that process the feature data, and output useful numerical and graphical information s
+* `packagedCode`, which references analysis functions that process the feature data, and output useful numerical and graphical information
 The code and figures below will correspond to the analysis of the COBRE dataset.
 Only change the variables referenced below (all other variables may remain as they are).

 ### 1. Generating the time series feature datafile